 The floor lamp is orphaned lighting that keeps moving around the house.
 It hasn’t quite found its home, and even though I kept it in the nook, I still don’t think it’s quite right.
 It’s rubbed bronze and looks like a tree branch up close.
 The West Elm brass side table is a piece Emily Henderson uses quite often in her room decor, so I knew I couldn’t go wrong.
 I added that too.
 See, like I said, all the elements are here.
 There’s a solid foundation, but something was missing.

 It sat like that for a long time.
 That is until I pulled the trigger and snapped up a fabulous Franco Albini rattan ottoman.
 Thank you eBay!
 Again, I took a step back and contemplated some more.
 Hmmm.
 Maybe some greenery would help?
 I could finally buy that fiddle fig tree I’ve always wanted!
 Shazam!
 Everything looks better with a fiddle fig tree, right?
 WRONG!
-One, it silently screams for it’s life every time I near it.
-It’s lost half it’s leaves (that are brown), and I just can’t quite seem to make it happy.
-It’s real name should be fickle fig tree.
-I did however put it in a pretty chevron planter from Terrain.
-Hopefully I receive some bonus points to offset whatever mistakes I’m making with this poor little guy.
+One, it silently screams for its life every time I near it.
+It’s lost half its leaves (that are brown), and I just can’t quite seem to make it happy.
+Its real name should be a fickle fig tree.
+I did however put it in a pretty chevron planter from Terrain (no longer available).
+Hopefully, I receive some bonus points to offset whatever mistakes I’m making with this poor little guy.

 These two pieces by Beth Hoeckle are used by my girl crush quite often, and they were hanging in my office.
 I asked The Boy ever so sweetly to rehang them for me in my sad nook.
 He suggested a bit further left from the wall, but I didn’t listen.
 In hindsight, I should have.
 They need to be moved out another foot or so to the left.
 If you are reading this honey, you know what to do!
 And you can also do the “I Told You So” song and dance.
 I deserve it.